 Continued registration for a higher degree is dependent on satisfactory progress.
-A student's progress is formally evaluated on an annual basis through completion of the online Annual Progress Report8 which is submitted before the end of July each year (the annual deadline is given in the Academic Calendar dcu.ie/staff/timetables/index.shtml).
-Students cannot register for the next academic year until their progression has been approved.
+A student's progress is formally evaluated on an annual basis through the completion of an Annual Progress Report20 (PGR2) which is submitted online each summer by the deadline provided by Registry in the Academic Calendar.
+Students cannot register for the next academic year until their progression has been approve.